Campus Improvement Plan

 - Outstanding parent attendance at school events.

-Community Engagement
+Community Engagement:

-- A strong and supportive community
+- A strong and supportive community.

 Problem Statements Identifying Family and Community Engagement Needs